-$0 \le m,n \le 7$ refer to page numbers in the program relabelling, thus Pages 5 to 6 refers to locations 24000 to 33777 inclusive. r is a drum band number (decimal) and s, if given, is a page number within the band $(0 \le s \le 3)$ . it is taken to be zero if not given.
+$0 \le m,n \le 7$ refer to page numbers in the program relabelling, thus Pages 5 to 6 refers to locations 24000 to 33777 inclusive. r is a drum band number (decimal) and s, if given, is a page number within the band ( $0 \le s \le 3$ ) .- it is taken to be zero if not given.
 The contents of pages m to n of the program relabelling are preserved on the drum, starting at band r, page s and using as many subsequent drum pages as are required to complete the transfer.
 The contents of core are unaffected.

-(SYS) LOAD PAGES $$< m > to < n > BAND $< r > .$ $< r > .$ PAGE $< s > .$$$
+(SYS) LOAD PAGES < m > to < n > BAND $\begin{cases} < r > . \\ < r >, PAGE < s >. \end{cases}$

-This reverses the action of (SYS) DUMP.
-Information is transfered from the drum to the specified pages of the program relabelling.
+This reverses the action of (SYS) DUMP..
+Information is transferred from the drum to the specified pages of the program relabelling.
 Additional memory is assigned as needed.

-(SYS) SAVE SYMBOLS ON < r >.
+(SYS) SAVE SYMBOLS ON $\ll r >$ .

 DDT should be the current subsystem when this command is given.
 Its action is to write DDT's symbol table on to drum band r.
 8 K of drum space is always taken, regardless of the size of the symbol table.
+This is intended for transferring control to a new version of the system.